prihoda/usum/README.md

 See `usum --help` for all plotting options.

+See [UMAP API Guide](https://umap-learn.readthedocs.io/en/latest/api.html) for more info about the UMAP options.

 - Use `--limit` to plot a random subset of records
 - Use `--width` and `--height` to control plot size in pixels
+- Use `--umap-spread` to control how close together the embedded points are in the UMAP embedding
-- Use `--embed-min-dist` to control minimum distance between points in UMAP embedding
+- Use `--umap-min-dist` to control minimum distance between points in UMAP embedding
 - Use `--neighbors` to control number of neighbors in UMAP graph

 ### Reusing previous results